Skip to content

 Attend Sumo Tournaments

 Although Japan is widely known as the land of the samurai, their Sumo heritage can’t be overlooked.
-You don’t want to miss out on Sumo tournaments that take place in Tokyo, Ryogoku Kokugikan, where you can be surrounded by 11,000 Sumo fans in a large stadium.
-In the same area, you can also watch boxing events, but the main event that takes place in this area is the Sumo tournaments.
-You can explore a whole subculture here, with its own distinct history.
+You don’t want to miss Sumo tournaments in Tokyo, Ryogoku Kokugikan, where 11,000 Sumo fans can surround you in a large stadium.
+In the same area, you can also watch boxing events, but the main event in this area is the Sumo tournaments.
+You can explore a whole subculture here, with its distinct history.

 Have a Drink at The Bellwood

 If you’re looking for an extraordinary bar in Tokyo, check out The Bellwood.
 This opulent bar is decorated with modern-retro elements, including a stained glass panel with the bar’s name.
-It was inspired by a Japanese coffee house from the early 20th century.
-Although the bar recently built a glass-enclosed private room to hold a series of food-and-cocktail experiments, the main area is still perfect for after-work beverages or late-night drinks.
+A Japanese coffee house from the early 20th century inspired it.
+Although the bar recently built a glass-enclosed private room to hold a series of food-and-cocktail experiments, the central area is still perfect for after-work beverages or late-night drinks.

 Go on a Shopping Spree at UNIQLO Stores

-If you’re a fashion enthusiast, you’ll probably care a great deal about visiting this place.
-Japanese fast fashion company UNIQLO offers a variety of stylish, high-quality, and reasonably-priced clothes, including formal and informal attire, technologically-advanced functional undergarments, and limited-edition graphic T-shirts.
-Over the past ten years, the brand has effectively expanded its fan base around the world and dramatically enhanced its appeal.
+If you’re a fashion enthusiast, you’ll probably care greatly about visiting this place.
+Japanese fast-fashion company UNIQLO offers a variety of stylish, high-quality, and reasonably priced clothes, including formal and informal attire, technologically advanced functional undergarments, and limited-edition graphic T-shirts.
+Over the past ten years, the brand has effectively expanded its fan base worldwide and dramatically enhanced its appeal.
 Today, UNIQLO is among the most well-liked stores in Japan among foreign tourists.

 Drive Rental Go-Kart

-Participating in special events and tours are fantastic things to add to your trip itinerary if you want to explore the traditional or distinctive cultures of Japan.
+Participating in special events and tours are fantastic things to add to your trip itinerary if you want to explore Japan’s traditional or distinctive cultures.
 Tokyo offers a wide range of activities, from traditional cultural experiences to cutting-edge, contemporary ones, and go-karting has become one of the most popular alternatives among visitors in recent years.
 You can manoeuvre a Go Kart through the city in character-themed clothing if you have a valid Japanese or international driver’s licence!

 Go Treasure-Hunting at Oedo Antique Market